BMO CashBack World Elite Mastercard

-Then, for the first 4 months, you can earn 4% cash back (up to $250) and after that, you earn a respectable 1.5% on all of your purchases with tiers or limits.
+Then, for the first 4 months, you can earn 4% cash back (up to $250) and after that, you earn a respectable 1.5% on all of your purchases with no tiers or limits.
 Easy.

-The BMO Cash Back World Elite Mastercard also gives its users the convenient benefit of BMO Concierge Service (you can reach them at 1-800-741-6758 anytime.)
+The BMO Cash Back World Elite MasterCard also gives cardholders the convenient benefit of BMO Concierge Service (you can reach them at 1-800-741-6758 anytime.)
 This 24/7 assistance service will help you get tickets to upcoming events, score reservations to the hottest restaurants in town, and even help you buy gifts for all the people on your list.

-That's all well and good - but where there card really shines is the complimentary insurance coverage it comes with.
+That’s all well and good – but where this card really shines is the complimentary insurance coverage it comes with.
 13 out of the 16 types of insurance we track are included – one of the best of any card on the market.

 The one coverage I want to draw your attention to though is Personal Effects.
 Many cards come with delayed and lost or stolen baggage coverage - or even hotel and rental car personal effects coverage ... but those are different.
 They only cover you while you are on the plane, in your rental car, or at your hotel.

 The BMO personal effects coverage applies for the entire duration of your trip.
 If any of your personal items are lost, stolen, or damaged, you're covered up to $750 per person with a $2,000 total maximum.
 Cell phones and laptops aren't covered, but most things are including jewellery and camera equipment.